-This basic hummus comes together quickly with a can of chickpeas, quick roasted garlic, and good tahini.
+This basic hummus comes together quickly with a can of chickpeas, quick roasted garlic (or raw), and good tahini.
 After a couple minutes in the blender, plus a little water, it’ll be silky smooth.

 - 2–3 tbsp. water

-- 1 15 oz. can of chickpeas/garbanzo beans, rinsed and drained
+- 2 (15 oz.) can of chickpeas/garbanzo beans, rinsed and drained

 - olive oil, for serving

-- While the garlic cooks, add the beans, 1/4 cup of water, tahini, lemon juice, and kosher salt into a high-powered blender or food processor.
+- While the garlic cooks, add the chickpeas, water, tahini, lemon juice, and kosher salt into a high-powered blender or food processor.
 Add in the peeled garlic once it’s ready.
 Begin blending on low to incorporate everything.
 Turn the speed up to medium-high, blending until the mixture stops.
 Turn off the machine and scrape down the sides.
-Add in half of the remaining water (about 2 tablespoons).
+Add additional water, 1 tablespoon at a time.
 Blend again on medium-high for about 3 minutes until the mixture is smooth and pale in color.
 The hummus will be thicker than a smoothie but will still blend easily.
 If the mixture stops moving (which is likely), stop the blender and break the air bubble.
 If the hummus is still too thick to blend easily, add in the rest of the water (the final 2 tablespoons) and blend.
 Hummus will thicken a bit as it sets.

 - To serve, remove from blender into a plate or a bowl.
 Using the back of a spoon, pull river beds into the hummus.
 Repeat a couple time to make a bulls-eye pattern.
 Pour in good quality olive oil to the beds.
 Sprinkle with herbs or spices to garnish.